-The Pearl, a pornographic monthly, used the word repeatedly in both senses during the 18 months that it published in 1879 and 1880.
+This sense of “suck” also appeared in the 19th century in the Pearl, a pornographic monthly.
+The Pearl used the word repeatedly in both senses during the 18 months that it published in 1879 and 1880.

 Here’s an example from the October 1879 issue: “How nice it feels to have one’s prick sucked.”

-As evidence, he cites the “watered-down text” of Matthew 24:19 in Noah Webster’s 1833 revision of the King James Version “for family consumption.”
+Hugh Rawson, the author of Wicked Words, says “suck” was apparently considered a taboo word by Noah Webster, even in the nursing sense.
+Rawson cites the “watered-down text” of Matthew 24:19 in Webster’s 1833 revision of the King James Version “for family consumption.”

 Webster changed “And woe unto them that are with child, and to them that give suck in those days!” to “And woe to them that are with child, and to them that nurse infants in those days!”
 Many modern biblical translations use a similar, “suck”-less wording.

-A few other negative terms from the “suck” family showed up in the first half of the 20th century, including “suck eggs” (to be mean or irritable, 1903), “suck eggs!” (an exclamation of hostility or dismissal, 1906), and “suck the hind tit or teat” (to be inferior or a loser, 1940).
+A few other negative terms from the “suck” family showed up in the first half of the 20th century, including “to suck eggs” (to be mean or irritable, 1903), “go suck eggs!” (an exclamation of hostility or dismissal, 1906), and “to suck the hind tit or teat” (to be inferior or a loser, 1940).

-However, new positive senses for “suck” also showed up, such as “suck it up” (to work up one’s courage in the face of adversity, 1967).
+However, new positive senses for “suck” showed up in the 20th century, such as “suck it up” (to work up one’s courage in the face of adversity, 1967).